 I suggest wandering through Jamaâ el Fnaa square mid-day.
 It hosts food stalls, snake charmers, street vendors, and much more.
 I treated myself to an orange juice here and it was the best I’ve ever had!

-Lunch time.
 Getting hungry?
 Make your way through the souks en route to Café Zaza, which serves traditional Moroccan food and has an excellent rooftop view in the heart of the Medina.

 After filling up, I suggest paying a visit to Ben Youssef Madrasa, an old college dating back to the 14th century with some of the most beautiful tile work I’ve ever seen.
 You’ll feel like you are stepping back in time wandering through the grounds.